roryogorman/Crafts-by-Ainhoa/README.md

 #### The Footer Section:
 - This bar sits at the bottom of the page.
 Contained in this bar, from left-to-right, are:
     - a.
 Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)
     - b.
-A "Join/Sign In" button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
     - c.
 Social Media Links - links through to the Facebook, Instagram, Twitter & Pinterest pages for the business.
 For the purposes of MS1, these will be links to the home pages of these sites as the social media pages do not exist as yet.

 ### Features to be implemented in future: